 This veggie brownies recipe is one of those that you must taste to believe.
 Packed with 2 cups of zucchini and 1 cup of beets, you may not think that they could taste very good.
-Not only do they taste like brownies, they are my favorite vegan brownie recipe!
-These hidden veggie brownies come out perfect with gluten free or wheat flour and are soy free too!
+Not only do they taste like brownies, but they’re also my favorite vegan brownie recipe!
+These hidden veggie brownies come out perfect with gluten-free or wheat flour and are soy free too!

 If you are looking for a sweet chocolaty treat without all the guilt, this veggie brownies recipe is just the thing you are looking for!

 I got the idea for these brownies from my friend Rachel who makes the most delicious gluten-free brownies with zucchini in them.
 I decided to try to make them a little healthier by reducing the sugar and oil a little and adding beets.
 To my surprise, they came out delicious!
 Best of all, my zucchini and beet hating son LOVES them!